-To start the conversation, please contact Matt Macy, Associate Director, or download Pathway to Becoming a Missionary below.
+To start the conversation, please contact Matt Macy, Director of Multiplication, or download Pathway to Becoming a Missionary below.

 EFM is looking for persons interested in teaching English overseas and building relationships with college students.
 A bachelors degree is required.
 Commitments are for one year at a time, and comes with a salary, so fundraising needs are minimal.
 Please contact Matt Macy to learn more and apply.

 EFM’s Five-Year Goal is to send 10 MISSIONARY HOUSEHOLDS to launch 5 NEW MISSION FIELDS in the next 5 YEARS.